 There is so much to see and do in Jordan, that you need at least a week or more to fully experience the country.
 Top sites include the breathtaking ruins of Petra, the vibrant and vast deserts of Wadi Rum and the glorious Dana Reserve with its scenic walks.

 Moreover, the Dead Sea is also one of Jordan’s most popular sites.
 With its healing mud and water, the Dead Sea hotels offer packages fit for royalty.
 In addition, Aqaba in the south is also a great place to spend time basking in the sea and enjoying local fish.

 For visitors from the UK and US, the entry process is quite straightforward.
 You can buy a single entry visa at the airport and various land crossings upon arrival.
 If you wish to stay beyond 1 month then you are required to register at the local police station within that time and apply for an extension.
 You can stay for up to 6 months.

 Visitors from other countries are advised to look up visa requirements for their respective countries.
 We suggest getting started with iVisa.com.

 If you’re planning to visit all the attractions and sites in Jordan then it may be worth buying a Jordan Pass prior to travelling.
 This will save you a significant amount of money since entry visas, exit fees, as well as entry to most attractions and museums are all rolled into one reasonable fee.

-Jordan is an exceptional country which has much to offer its visitors.
+Jordan is an exceptional country that has much to offer its visitors.
 It is a little haven of safety with authentic culture and cuisine.
 Visitors to Jordan are usually impressed by the general organization, safety and sightseeing attractions that are on offer.
 With these 10 things to know, you can visit Jordan with a little insight into what to expect from this growing country, and how to make the most of your stay.